Polyamory: Difficulties

-Morin (1999) and Fleckenstein (2014) noted that certain conditions are favorable to good experiences with polyamory, but that these differ from the general population.
+Morin (1999) and Fleckenstein (2014) noted that certain conditions are favorable to good experiences with polyamory but that these differ from the general population.
 Heavy public promotion of polyamory can have the unintended effect of attracting people to it for whom it is not well-suited.
-Unequal power-dynamics, such as financial dependence, can also inappropriately influence a person to agree to a polyamorous relationship against their true desires.
-Even in more equal power-dynamic relationships, the reluctant partner may feel coerced into a proposed non-monogamous arrangement due to the implication that if they refuse, the proposer will pursue other partners anyway, will break off the relationship, or that the one refusing will be accused of intolerance.
+Unequal power dynamics, such as financial dependence, can also inappropriately influence a person to agree to a polyamorous relationship against their true desires.
+Even in more equal power-dynamic relationships, the reluctant partner may feel coerced into a proposed non-monogamous arrangement due to the implication that if they refuse, the proposer will pursue other partners anyway, will break off the relationship, or that the one refusing will be accused of intolerance and not being open-minded.

 Polyamorous relationships present practical pitfalls.
-One common complaint from participants is time management, as more partners means one must divide one's time and attention up between them, leaving less for each.
+One common complaint from participants is time management, as more partners mean one must divide one's time and attention between them, leaving less for each.
 Related is that the complexity of the arrangement can lead to so much effort being spent on the relationship that personal, individual needs can be overlooked.
 The strong emphasis on communication can unintentionally marginalize partners who are less articulate.
 Finally, negotiating the sometimes complex rules and boundaries of these relationships can be emotionally taxing, as can reconciling situations where one partner goes outside those boundaries.

-Some therapists argue that polyamory is not good for relationships, saying it is a "recipe for hurt, disappointment, jealousy, and breakups".
+The scientific studies of psychological well-being and relationship satisfaction for participants in polyamory have been limited due to mostly being a "hidden population."
+While some results could be interpreted as positive, these findings often suffer from bias and methodological issues.
+A significant number of studies rely on small samples, often recruited from referrals, snowball-sampling, and websites devoted to polyamory.
+Individuals recruited in this manner tend to be relatively homogeneous regarding values, beliefs, and demographics, which limits the generalizability of the findings.
+These samples also tend to be self-selecting toward individuals with positive experiences.
+In contrast, those who found polyamory to be distressing or hurtful might be more reluctant to participate in the research.
+Most of the studies rely entirely on self-report measures.
+Generally, self-reports of the degree of well-being and relationship satisfaction over time are flawed and are often based on belief rather than actual experience.
+Self-report measures are also at risk of self-enhancement bias, as subjects may feel pressure to give positive responses about their well-being and relationship satisfaction in the face of stereotype threat.